Research Scientist

 Mary was a postdoctoral researcher from the lab from 2018-2020.
 Her postdoctoral research focused on interactions between local and global drivers of coral bleaching as part of a synthesis of global coral bleaching patterns.
 She is now an Assistant Professor at Arizona State University.

 Alain got his M.S. in the lab in 2013 and his Ph.D. in the lab in 2018 focusing on the role of herbivory, habitat heterogeneity, and sedimentation on the community ecology of coral reefs in the Caribbean.
 He was a Postdoctoral Scholar at Florida International University studying the ecology of freshwater fishes in the Everglades.
-Alain is now a Lecturer at Florida International University.
+Alain is now an Assistant Teaching Professor at Florida International University and co-lead of the Tropical Marine Ecology Lab at FIU.

 Leila was a postdoctoral fellow in the lab from 2017-2020 focusing on understanding how anthropogenic forcing impacts trophic interactions, particularly those between reef fishes and corals, from community ecology down to microbial scales.
-She is now a postdoctoral scholar at the University of Lausanne.
+She is now a Marie Curie Postdoctoral Fellow at the University of Montpellier.

 Camille was a UC President's Postdoctoral fellow in the lab in 20019 working with ‘The Pile’ and collaborator Dr. Katie Barott at the University of Pennsylvania, Camille’s postdoc research on turf algae, and how the ‘hidden diversity’ within impacts the vital functions this community provides to coral reefs using DNA metabarcoding.
-She is now a Penn Provost Postdoctoral Fellow at the University of Pennsylvania.
+She is now an Assistant Teaching Professor at the Penn State University and Co-founder of A WOC Space https://awocspace.com/.

 Mark got his PhD with the lab in 2019.
 His dissertation work was focused on the important drivers of coral reef community recovery and restoration ecology of tropical ecosystems, with an emphasis on coral reefs.
 His research focused on the dynamics of coral competition, how coral density affects fish community dynamics, and the role of coral genotypic diversity in impacting coral growth and recovery from disturbance.
 Mark is currently a Coral Reef Scientist with the NOAA Southeast Fisheries Science Center.